avinassh/LFDemo-Android/README.md

-# Little Finger iOS Demo
+# Little Finger Android Demo

 Sample Android app showing [Little Finger](http://avi.im/little-finger/) demo.

-Note: To this demo up and running, please setup a Little Finger server first and pass that as parameter to Little Finger in `MainActivity.java`
+Note: To get this demo up and running, please setup a Little Finger server first and pass that as parameter to Little Finger in `MainActivity.java`

     LittleFinger.start(this, "https://your-heroku-app.herokuapp.com/status");